TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.8.md

 ---

-And there came a messenger, and told him, saying, They have brought the heads of the king's sons.
-And he said, Lay ye them in two heaps at the entrance of the gate until the morning.
+A messenger came, and told him, "They have brought the heads of the king's sons."
+He said, "Lay them in two heaps at the entrance of the gate until the morning."